matiuszaa/MazeDFS/README.md

-Use DFS algorithm to find a way out of maze.
+Use Dijkstra search algorithm to find a way out of maze.